okon3/auto-coder/README.md

 var filesToCache = [];
 ```

-The real power of auto-type comes from it's active unicode support.
-Following is the list of active unicode characters supported by auto-type:
+The real power of Auto Coder comes from it's active unicode support.
+Following is the list of active unicode characters supported by Auto Coder:

 | Character | Name | Description |
 |:---------:|------|-------------|